J0k3rrWild/EssentialsMate/README.md

 # EssentialsMate

-Because old essentials are outdated and lack of functionality
+Because old essentials are outdated and lack of functionality, I made my own.

 Advanced and very usable administration and server security plugin for pocketmine (API 3.26.2)